tanveer-sayyed/simple_scheduler/README.md

 # simple_scheduler
-- Uses multiprocessing.
+- Uses multiprocessing to schedule light jobs.
-- The package uses a 24-hour clock, only.
+- This package uses a 24-hour clock, only.
 - Simultaneously schedule any number of jobs.
-- Recurring jobs would be precisely sheduled.
+- Recurring jobs to be precisely sheduled.
-- Event jobs would be executed anytime within the minute.
+- Event jobs to be executed within the minute.

 ## Install
 From [PyPi](https://pypi.org/project/simple_scheduler/) :